About This Program

 Coordinated Community Response Team (CCRT)

-The CCRT is a dedicated group of faculty and staff from the Utica College community working together to achieve the DOJ OVW Campus Grant goals outlined in the Strategic Plan.
+The CCRT is a dedicated group of faculty and staff from the Utica University community working together to achieve the DOJ OVW Campus Grant goals outlined in the Strategic Plan.

 Carl Lohmann, Director of Community Standards